-London is a historical city with ornate bridges, buildings, palaces and towers that are worth visiting if you are spending 4 days in London.
+London is a historical city with many famous landmarks, such as ornate bridges, buildings, palaces and towers that are worth visiting if you are spending 4 days in London.

 The city is home to over 150 museums, 250 theatres, and street art by Banksy, El Chivo, and King Robbo can be found on concrete walls throughout the city.